Anne Fogarty: Personal life and death

 Fogarty had two children with her first husband, Tom Fogarty.
-They were married for over 17 years.
+They were married for 17 years.
 Tom Fogarty worked as an art teacher at Pratt Institute in Brooklyn, New York.
 The marriage ended in divorce.

 Dorothy Kilgallen's funeral, which occurred less than four days after she wore an original Fogarty dress on a live network telecast of What's My Line?, was attended by Fogarty.
-In 1967, she married Kilgallen's widower Richard Kollmar.
+In 1967, Fogarty married Kilgallen's widower, Richard Kollmar.
 According to a 1971 interview she did with the syndicated newspaper columnist Marian Christy, Kollmar broke his shoulder in an accident at home on New Year's Day 1971, which caused a blood clot to develop, and he died "a month later" on Anne's birthday, which was February 2.
 The New York Times, The Washington Post and other newspapers, however, ran obituaries for Kollmar on January 9 and 10 of that year.
 The Washington Post reported on January 10 that Kollmar had "died in his sleep late Thursday [January 7]."

 Fogarty was married a third time in 1977, to Wade O'Hara, but this marriage ended in divorce.
 On January 15, 1980, she died of a heart attack in her apartment in the high-rise building at 200 East 64th Street in Manhattan.
 She is buried, not next to any of her husbands, at Green-Wood Cemetery in Brooklyn, New York.